 If you want to do A/B testing using beautiful heatmaps, then Nelio is for you.
 Nelio is an optimization and versatile conversion plugin for WordPress.
 This is extremely useful for websites that are testing our new design or ways to convert visitors.
 With the knowledge of the heatmaps, you can further decide what’s wrong with the design and implement it better.

-Clicky is our 2nd paid service for heat map tracking.
-It is a real-time web analytics platform.
+Clicky is a real-time web analytics platform.
 Moreover, you might have guessed it that you need to install its plugin to make it work on your website.
 Right now, Clicky is extremely popular and collects all the necessary data to do a proper analysis.

 Some of the key features include goal monitoring, advanced bounce rate calculations and API for video tracking.
 Their service starts at just $14.99 per month.
 The heat maps are only available with Pro Plus and not Pro($9.99).
 Check out their official page here.